marnelfr/back-to-laravel/README.md

 ### The container
 So we're able to inject some classes we want to use in our Controllers and others classes as well.
-That's because they are binded in the container.
+That's because they are bound in the container.
 So when we inject a variable into our methods, laravel start looking at the container.
-If there is not any reference to our injected variable, the framework then go to take a look at the class and see if it can instanciate it.
+If there is not any reference to our injected variable, the framework then go to take a look at the class and see if it can instantiate it.
 If its constructor has some injected variable also, it tries recursively to instantiate them.
 But if it comes across a parameter it can't provide a value to, it throws a **BindingResolutionException** because it can't then